chapmancbVCU/chappy-php-starter/docs/windows.md

 * D. If you get a dialog box asking "Do you want to allow public and private networks to access this app?" for Apache select **Allow**
 * E. Install **Composer** using the instructions described above.
 We recommend using Chocolatey.
 * F. `cd` to `C:\xampp\htdocs` using the terminal.
-* G. Run the command:
+* G. Run the command (replace my-app with the name of your project):

 ```powershell
 composer create-project chappy-php/chappy-php my-app
 ```